Map-Rank/flutter/README.md

 By contributing to RESIDAT, you agree to abide by these principles and behaviors to ensure our community remains welcoming, inspiring, and constructive for all.

-## License ⚖️
+## License

- * MapAndRank - Residat is free software: you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
- * the Free Software Foundation, either version 3 of the License, or
- * (at your option) any later version.
+* MapAndRank - Residat is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or(at your option) any later version.
- *
- * MapAndRank - Residat is distributed in the hope that it will be useful,
- * but WITHOUT ANY WARRANTY; without even the implied warranty of
- * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
- * GNU General Public License for more details.
+* MapAndRank - Residat is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
- *
- * You should have received a copy of the GNU General Public License
- * along with MapAndRank - Residat.
+* You should have received a copy of the GNU General Public License along with MapAndRank - Residat.
 If not, see <https://www.gnu.org/licenses/>.